 PD9: Ethical Decision Making introduces students to the complex concepts underpinning ethical behaviour in the workplace.
 How can you make “good” decisions when you’re facing intense pressure from competitors and peers?
 Does trying to make a profit make you greedy?
 Students who take PD9 learn to answer these questions and more by working through games, discussion questions, and reflective activities.

 What do PD9 students do?

-- Reflect on their personal views and their significance in the workplace
+- Reflect on personal ethical views and how these views affect all parties in decision making

 If you have a question about grading in PD9, contact the course team using the information in the sidebar.